OpenSlides/openslides-manage-service/README.md

 For development you need [Go](https://golang.org/) and the [Protocol Buffer Compiler](https://grpc.io/docs/protoc-installation/).

-The (client) tool can be build with
+The tool can be build with

     $ go build ./cmd/openslides

-The server part can be build with:
+The server can be build with:

     $ go build ./cmd/server